dharwath/DAVEnet-pytorch/README.md

 http://places.csail.mit.edu/

-Please follow the instructions provided in the PlacesAudio400k download package with respect to how to specify the paths to the datasets in the datafiles/[train,val].json files.
+Please follow the instructions provided in the PlacesAudio400k download package with respect to how to configure and specify the dataset .json files.

 ## Model Training

-python run.py --data-train datafiles/train.json --data-val datafiles/val.json
+python run.py train.json --data-val val.json

+Where train.json and val.json are included in the PlacesAudio400k dataset.

 See the run.py script for more training options.